 Every applicable section of your LinkedIn profile should be completed.
 Be sure to include keywords, industry terminology and relevant technology.

 Use the keywords in your summary, within the appropriate job experience and within the skills and expertise section.
 Your headlines should state more about you than just your current job title.
 Be sure you include keywords or skills sourcers would be searching for and describe what you want to do next.

-For more help in understanding how recruiters "source" using LinkedIn and what to do, read Marci Reynold's post How to Be Found More Easily on LinkedIn and Choosing the Best Keywords for Your LinkedIn Profile.
+For more help in understanding how recruiters "source" using LinkedIn and what to do, read LinkedIn SEO: How to Be Found More Easily on LinkedIn and Choosing the Best Keywords for Your LinkedIn Profile.